decentralized-identity/sidetree/docs/spec/operations.md

     - The JWS `payload` object ****MUST**** contain a `recoveryCommitment` property, and its value ****MUST**** be the next [_Recovery Commitment_](#recovery-commitment), as described above, with a maximum length as specified by the [`MAX_OPERATION_HASH_LENGTH`](#max-operation-hash-length).
     - The JWS `payload` object ****MUST**** include a `recoveryKey` property, and its value ****MUST**** be the [IETF RFC 7517](https://tools.ietf.org/html/rfc7517) JWK representation matching the previous _Recovery Commitment_.
     - The JWS `payload` object ****MUST**** contain a `deltaHash` property, and its value ****MUST**** be a hash of the canonicalized [_Recovery Operation Delta Object_](#recover-delta-object), generated via the [`HASH_PROTOCOL`](#hash-protocol), with a maximum length as specified by the [`MAX_OPERATION_HASH_LENGTH`](#max-operation-hash-length).
+    - The JWS `payload` object ****MAY**** contain an `anchorOrigin` property if an implemention defines this property.
+This property signifies the implementor-defined system(s) that know the most recent anchor for this DID.
+The property's type and composition is defined by the implementation.
+Implementors ****MAY**** define this property since implementors with a single common anchoring system do not need to support this property.

 ### Deactivate